ssec/polar2grid/py/polar2grid/doc/source/readers/crefl.rst

     :prog: polar2grid.sh crefl <writer>
     :passparser:

-Example 1 - Create True Color Geotiffs and KML/KMZ
+Example 1 - Create True Color GeoTIFFs and KML/KMZ
 --------------------------------------------------

 To create a true color image you must first have the SDRs for the proper instrument.
 At this time VIIRS and MODIS are supported by this reader.
-Even if you want a KMZ, a geotiff must be created first:
+Even if you want a KMZ, a GeoTIFF must be created first:

 .. code-block:: bash

     $POLAR2GRID_HOME/bin/polar2grid.sh crefl gtiff -f /path/to/my_sdrs/

-This will create a series of geotiff files with the ``.tif`` file extension.
+This will create a series of GeoTIFF files with the ``.tif`` file extension.
 To create a KMZ file (a compressed KML) to show in Google Earth or other program use the ``gtiff2kmz.sh`` script provided in the software bundle: